FILE_49 — Prime-Quadruplet Cycle-Alignment Axiom and Test Protocol (AI reference)

 4.1 The Ezekiel Dominance

 Ezekiel 39000 (= 390 × 100) produces the strongest signal observed in any configuration.
-Under the both_mod30 metric, the Z-score trajectory is as follows: the signal ignites at P6 (Z = +0.86), crosses the p = 0.05 threshold at approximately P9 (Z = +1.33), reaches p = 0.001 at P18 (Z = +3.17), and peaks at Z = +4.84 at P29 (79 quadruplets).
+Under the both_mod30 metric, the Z-score trajectory is as follows: the signal ignites at P6 (Z = +0.86), approaches the p = 0.05 region near P9 (Z = +1.33), reaches p = 0.001 at P18 (Z = +3.17), and peaks at Z = +4.84 at P29 (79 quadruplets).
 The signal sustains above Z = +3.5 through P50 (142 quadruplets).

 4.2 The P16 Handoff